Ask a Question

 Pricing

-Included 12 nights accommodation, all meals from dinner on arrival day to breakfast on departure day (except dinner on final night in Ulaanbaatar), tea, coffee and water, tours/visits as described, riding, set-time transfers
+Included 12 nights accommodation, all meals from dinner on arrival day to breakfast on departure day (except dinner on the first night in Ulaanbaatar), tea, coffee and water, tours/visits as described, riding, set-time transfers

-Not included Flights, dinner on final night in Ulaanbaatar, drinks, visa, insurance, tips & other personal expenses.
+Not included Flights, dinner on first night in Ulaanbaatar, drinks, visa, insurance, tips & other personal expenses.

 Extras